DullSmallmega176/Bloxburg-Macro/README.md

 how to set up

-1. this macro requires a monitor scale of 100% and a 1920x1080 monitor because IT WON'T WORK. because of stuff in the game being smaller or bigger depending on your scale/resolution, this will probably apply for your character's age and whatever, tutorial whenever this is finished
+1. this macro requires a monitor scale of 100% and a 1920x1080 monitor because IT WON'T WORK (also your screen has to be full screen). because of stuff in the game being smaller or bigger depending on your scale/resolution, this will probably apply for your character's age and whatever, tutorial whenever this is finished